zuiko21/minimOS/hard/jalapa2.md

 - Hardware *zeropage/stack* **bankswitching** (65816 allows easy multitasking)
 - 6845-based video output (cards available thru the *expansion bus*)

+The newest redesign, however, allows easy implementation of the *ROM-in-RAM* feature, by adding an extra *comparison bit* to the `ROM /CS` signal generation.
+But, being a **single VIA** machine, such switching signal should be generated *manually via a jumper*, as there is hardly a spare bit for that.

 ### Clock generation

 According to the usual way of selecting my *most abundant* components in stock,